Published Research Data Appended to Journal Articles

 Examples

-Data sets added to papers in repositories that are designed primarily for papers; electronic journals offering data sets without obvious preservation capacity; institutional repositories servicing highly complex scientific data sets with insufficient subject-matter expertise.
+Supplementary data sets added to formally published papers in repositories that are designed primarily for papers; electronic journals offering data sets without obvious preservation capacity; institutional repositories servicing highly complex scientific data sets with insufficient subject-matter expertise.

 ‘Endangered’ in the Presence of Aggravating Conditions

-Unstable funding or revenues; poorly designed migration or normalization processes; poorly formed ingest and quality assurance procedures; rapid churn of staff; incoherent patterns of subject matter; lack of domain knowledge; no or very small numbers of users; weak or absent collecting policy; deposit to ensure minimal compliance with funder mandate; limited or dysfunctional data management planning.
+Complex mix of formats; deposit in repositories that lack relevant expertise or knowledge or funding; poorly designed migration or normalization processes; poorly formed ingest and quality assurance procedures; rapid churn of staff; incoherent patterns of subject matter; lack of domain knowledge; no or very small numbers of users; weak or absent collecting policy; deposit to ensure minimal compliance with funder mandate; limited or dysfunctional data management planning and documentation; uncertainty over IPR or the presence of orphaned works.

 ‘Lower Risk’ in the Presence of Good Practice

-Clear preservation planning; repository development roadmap; ability to transfer collections or share metadata with subject repositories or portals; strong user base; demonstrable re-use of data; clear collecting policy; data management planning early in the data lifecycle.
+Clear data management planning and documentation; deposit by publisher in a trusted repository; deposit by author/s in appropriate repositories with digital preservation expertise and mandate; clear licensing to enable digital preservation and access; strong user base; development roadmap; ability to transfer collections or share metadata with subject repositories or portals; demonstrable re-use of data; clear collecting policy; data management planning early in the data lifecycle.

 2023 Review

-The 2023 Council changed the classification from Endangered to Vulnerable.
-This change was due to the fact that many, if not most, HEI libraries that produce research are doing more in terms of research data management and the activities in this area are growing and scaling up.
-Due to increased focus on this area, it was recommended that the classification change to Vulnerable
+In light of the identified 2021 and 2022 trends, the 2023 Council changed the classification from Endangered to Vulnerable.
+They noted that many, if not most, HEI libraries that produce research are doing more in terms of research data management, and the activities in this area are growing and scaling up.
+Due to increased focus on this area, it was recommended that the classification change to Vulnerable with 2023 trend of ‘Material improvement’.

 Additional Comments